jbiatek/BSGRulebook/rulebook.md

 Demetrius is used in the "Search for Home" ending.
 Its locations cannot be damaged.

 To activate a Mission, place the top card of the Mission deck face up on the "Active Mission" space.
 It is immediately resolved.
-Each Mission is a Skill check but there are some special limitations:

-- Character abilities and card abilities that affect Crisis cards and Skill checks *do not* affect Mission cards and cannot be used.
+Missions have the following restrictions:

+- The Skill check on a Mission card cannot be modified by character abilities or card abilities.
 This includes abilities that happen "before" or "after" Skill checks.
-- Any limits on how many cards a player may contribute to a Skill check *do* apply, such as being in the Brig, being a Cylon, Aaron Doral's "Vanity", etc.
 - Skill Check Abilities are *not* resolved during a Mission.
+- Mission cards are not Crisis cards, so abilities that apply to Crisis cards do not apply to Mission cards.

+Otherwise, Missions are resolved [in the same way as other Skill checks](#skill-check-resolution).
+Limits on how many cards a player may contribute *do* still apply when attempting a Mission.

 Mission cards *always* remain on the Active Mission space until the fleet jumps.
 Unless otherwise instructed, leave the Active Mission face up after it is finished.
 Since new Missions cannot be activated while a card remains, this means that only one Mission can be attempted per jump.

 Any distance gained from a Mission card applies _immediately_, even though the card is not supposed to be put next to the other Destination cards until the fleet jumps.
 This could trigger the Sleeper Agent phase or anything else that occurs at a specific distance.
 The only reason it stays in the Active Mission space is to remind players that they cannot attempt another Mission until the next jump.

 Follow the instructions on the Active Mission space when jumping to clear the Active Mission.
-(Essentially, Missions without distance are always discarded, Missions with distance are shuffled back into the deck if failed or are included as additional distance when passed.)
+(Essentially, Missions without distance are always discarded, Missions with distance are shuffled back into the deck if failed or are put next to the other distance cards when passed.)

 #### Rebel Basestar (human or Cylon)